samuelgozlan/amplitude-dev-center/docs/data/destinations/optimizely-cohort.md

     This integration is maintained by Optimizely.
 Contact the Optimizely support team for support with this integration.

-[Optimizely](https://www.optimizely.com/) allows advertisers to access a wide range of digital advertising inventory, including display ads, video ads, mobile ads, native ads, and more.
-Advertisers can use the platform to target specific audiences based on various parameters such as demographics, interests, browsing behavior, and location.
-The platform also offers real-time bidding capabilities, allowing advertisers to bid on ad placements in real-time auctions.

-The Amplitude Behavioral Cohort Optimizely destination  connects your Amplitude Cohorts to Optimizely Experimentation audiences (Web and Feature experimentation) and Optimizely CMS Visitor Groups.
-This allows you to target your cohorts with experiments and personalized website experiences leveraging your valuable Amplitude data.
+The Amplitude Behavioral Cohort [Optimizely](https://www.optimizely.com/) destination allows you to easily connect your Amplitude Cohorts to Optimizely Experimentation audiences (Web and Feature experimentation) and Optimizely CMS Visitor Groups.
+This will allow you to target your cohorts with experiments and personalized website experiences leveraging your valuable Amplitude data.

 ## Considerations

 - This integration is only available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
 - This integration requires a paid Optimizely plan.
+- This integration supports web experimentation, fullstack/feature experimentation and CMS visitor groups (which is a way to create dynamic experiences on our cms websites with audiences).

 ## Setup

 ### Optimizely setup

-1. in the Optimizely Data Platform environment navigate to the app directory.
+1. In the Optimizely Data Platform environment navigate to the app directory.
 2. Click the **Amplitude** tile at the top and click **Install** in the top left.
 3. Once installed, navigate to the **Settings** tab, click **Generate Token**, and copy the resulting token to your clipboard.